undersoft-org/JAVA.Undersoft.Games.SpaceNet.Develop/README.md

 # JAVA.Undersoft.Games.SpaceNet.Devel
 Development version of Android 2D game demo.
-Explore space in your ship controlled by gyroscope and accelerometers , effect of inertia similar to vintage game Asteroids.
+Explore galaxy, visit planets, shoot and collect resources to upgrade your spaceship controlled via angular accelerometr in your device.
+Effect of inertia inspired by vintage game Asteroids.